-Ray-Ban Display glasses look like regular glasses but embed a transparent display directly in the lens, projecting information into your line of sight without blocking what's in front of you.
+Ray-Ban Display glasses embed a transparent display directly in the lens, projecting information into your line of sight without blocking what's in front of you.
 Think of it as a heads-up display you wear all day.
 Paired with the Meta Neural Band worn on the wrist, they respond to simple hand gestures — no touchscreen, no voice commands, no reaching for anything.
 It's a computer you wear, not one you carry.

 Home cooks